halljc76/PythonTicTacToe/README.md

-## Note: This somehow does not work in Pygame's newest version; I'll have to rework this in the future!
+### Note: This somehow does not work in Pygame's newest version; I'll have to rework this in the future!
+### Note Part 2: The CLI-based game (in the root directory) works, as it is independent of Pygame.

 Welcome to the Classic Game TicTacToe!